apache/iceberg/site/docs/flink.md

 );
 ```

-* `warehouse`: the HDFS directory to store metadata files and data files.
+* `warehouse`: The HDFS directory to store metadata files and data files.
 (Required)

 We could execute the sql command `USE CATALOG hive_catalog` to set the current catalog.